Remote ID: Technical specifications

-Open Drone ID defines an application layer, including messages for identifiers, location, altitude, direction, speed, and other information.
+ASTM F3411 Open Drone ID defines an application layer, including messages for identifiers, location, altitude, direction, speed, and other information.
 Libraries such as the Open Drone ID Core C Library provide application programming interfaces (APIs) for applications.
 One might also use wpa_supplicant, for example with its NAN control interface commands.

 History

 The FAA Modernization and Reform Act of 2012 called on the FAA to regulate small drones to integrate them into the National Airspace System.
 The FAA then promulgated the Part 107 regulations for the operation of small UAS (sUAS) in 2016.
 The FAA Extension, Safety, and Security Act of 2016 directed the FAA to develop the capacity to remotely locate drones in flight and contact their operators as needed to ensure regulatory compliance.
 And in the FAA Reauthorization Act of 2018, Congress made clear that recreational sUAS are generally subject to the same rules regarding registration and marking, remote identification, and "maintaining the safety and security of the national airspace system" as applied to other unmanned aircraft and unmanned aircraft systems.

 The final Remote ID rule and Part 89 regulations were published in the Federal Register on January 15, 2021.
 The effective date of the rule was March 16, 2021, with exception of amendatory instruction 19, while subpart C was effective September 16, 2022.
 Operators of sUAS were required to be in compliance by 16 September 2023 and the FAA ended its discretionary enforcement period 16 March 2024.

 In the RaceDayQuads v.
 FAA case, also known as Brennan v.
 Dickson, the online store sought to overturn the rule on constitutional and procedural grounds, arguing it violated the Fourth Amendment and exceeded FAA authority.
 The suit was intended to "save the drone industry", including drone racing by using "FPV drones".
-The suit ultimately failed at the DC Appeals Court, which in an opinion written by federal judge Cornelia Pillard sided with the FAA's arguments.
+The suit ultimately failed at the DC Circuit, which in an opinion written by federal judge Cornelia Pillard sided with the FAA's arguments.

 The FAA Reauthorization Act of 2024 directed the FAA to review the Remote ID rule to determine whether unmanned aircraft manufacturers and operators can meet the intent of the rule through alternative means of compliance, including through network-based remote identification.